 Tea and coffee are the two most popular beverages consumed all over the world today.
-As for a major chunk of population tea and coffee have become an inseparable part of their daily life.
+As for a major chunk of the population tea and coffee have become an inseparable part of their daily life.
 But which one is healthier, is it tea or coffee?
-Let’s start the battle on tea vs. coffee.
+And also I will also answer that “Does black tea have more caffeine than coffee” and “Does tea have more caffeine than coffee”.
+So, let’s start the battle on tea vs. coffee.

-In this article, I’ll put forward what is modern science take about tea vs coffee and what Ayurveda has to say about tea and coffee.
-I will also share with you my perspective on it.
-So if you drink tea, coffee, or both then this might just be the article for you, stay tuned.
+In this article, I’ll put forward what is modern science is about tea vs coffee and what Ayurveda has to say about tea and coffee.
+So if you drink tea, coffee, or both then this might be the article for you, so stay tuned.

 In this Blog, You are Going to Know,

-- 3 What’s my take on tea vs. coffee
+- 6 What’s should be your take on tea vs. coffee

 Today, tea and coffee have become such an inseparable part of people’s diets.
 They fail to start their day without the dose of it.
 But should you be drinking them daily?
 Which is the better choice?
 Let us find out.